Current Irish projects funded by MEDIA

 The documentary received Creative Europe MEDIA Single Project development funding in 2014.
 'We were successful in getting some Creative Europe development funding and this saw us through our first year of filming.
 From this material we were able to put together some assemblies of different sections of the school, which helped IFB and RTE to commit beyond development,' Neasa Ní Chianáin told IFTN earlier this year.

 School Life was a hit at this year's Dublin International Film Festival and is getting rave reviews here and abroad.
 School Life was selected for Hot Docs Canadian International Documentary Festival Special Presentations Program and was awarded the Special Jury Prize at San Francisco International Film Festival 05-19 April, 2017.
-On June 12, it will have its UK premiere at Sheffield Documentary Festival.
+On June 12, it had its UK premiere at Sheffield Documentary Festival.

 handsome devil film

 Handsome Devil directed by John Butler was the Dublin International Film Festival's Closing Night Gala.
 A coming of age tale from Irish novelist and filmmaker, John Butler, it's the story of bullied outsider, Ned, and macho athlete, Conor, who are forced to share a bedroom at their rugby-mad boarding school.
 Their unlikely friendship takes them both by surprise as they bond over music and begin practicing guitar together.
 Treasure Entertainment included this project as part of their successful Slate Funding application in 2014.
-In cinemas from April 2017.

 the secret scripture film